krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Working on saving redux state to local storage.

 **Thoughts:** Based on video from idiomatic redux series on egghead.io I tried to move my state to be persist in local storage.

+## Day 47: February 28, 2018

+**Today's Progress:** Working on moving designs from figma to my codesandbox.

+**Thoughts:** Today I was working on presenting a designs from figma in codesandbox.
+I will try to use glamorous for that.